telerik/xamarin-forms-docs/nativecontrols/android/introduction.md

 **Telerik UI for Xamarin** suite includes Xamarin.Android wrappers built on top of truly native Android components.
 Our Xamarin.Android controls deliver fast loading, excellent drawing capabilities, pixel-perfectness and sleek interactivity on any device and screen-size running Android.
 The product bridges missing controls and functionalities in the Android native offering including charts, calendar, list and more.

-To read more about the benefits of using Telerik UI for Xamarin, please visit the [product overview page](http://www.telerik.com/xamarin-ui).
+To learn more please visit the [ Telerik UI for Xamarin](http://www.telerik.com/xamarin-ui) product overview page.

 <style>
 /* Xamarin download trial button */